-When we onboard customers to the Revelry Platform, we set out to learn how we can add the customization to their project that will delight their customers and help their business grow.
+When we onboard customers to the Revelry Platform, we set out to learn how we can add the customization to their project that will delight their customers and their users, and help their business grow.

 Applying Design Thinking, we deploy a set of tasks to be sure that we know the answers to these questions: